-If I could travel back and talk to 18 year old me, I would try to describe living in the 4th Industrial Revolution and plead with her to concentrate and soak up as much computational theory as possible to pave the way for the digital disruption to come.
+Oh if I could travel back and talk to 18 year old me!
+I would try to describe living in the 4th Industrial Revolution and plead with her to concentrate.
+I would tell her to soak up computational theory for the digital disruption to come.

 Dinosaurs and business requirement docs

 Thankfully these days I am more enlightened.
-But I am aware that a lot of the Business world still have this disdain for tech.
-There is a palpable feeling the tech is ‘other’ and I have witnessed many senior executives laughing and describing themselves as ‘dinosaurs’.
-I have struggled to hide my disgust as I know that their attitude will stop them making the transformation decisions to prevent their organisation or industry from becoming extinct.
-Technology in business is being ignored or devalued with devastating consequences for the organization.
-They are left exposed to tech disruption, and customers dissatisfaction which will eventually erode market share.
-There are many recent examples especially in the retail sector.
+In the Business world there is a disdain for tech.
+There is a palpable feeling that tech is ‘other’.
+I have witnessed many senior executives laughing and describing themselves as ‘dinosaurs’.
+I have struggled to hide my disgust.
+As I know their attitude stops them making critical transformation decisions.
+To prevent their organisation or industry from becoming extinct.
+Orgs are ignoring or devaluing technology in with devastating consequences for the organization.
+Including leaving the org exposed to tech disruption.
+Customer dissatisfaction erodes market share.
+There are many examples in the retail sector.

-In many organisations I witnessed business teams pull together a business requirements doc and limiting their interacting with IT (who were seated on a different floor usually), to only hand over this doc while demanding to know when the requirements would be delivered.
-I could always pick up on the frustration felt by the tech team who were doomed to hack out a quick solution.
-Some would still have enough integrity and motivation left to execute a plan by stealth to make some engineering improvements along with delivering the requirements.
+In many organisations I have witnessed business teams pull together a business requirements doc.
+Their only interaction being to only hand over this doc to IT and ask for timelines.
+I could see that the tech team were frustrated.
+They were doomed to hack out a quick solution.
+Some would have enough integrity and motivation left to execute a plan by stealth.
+And make some engineering improvements along with delivering the requirements.
 The customer was outside the door, down the street and far from anyone’s mind.
-The business model was the same one from at least 100 years ago but with some tweaks along the way.
+The business model was from 100 years ago with some tweaks along the way.

-Business teams felt no need to collaborate and get to know the capabilities of the technology and tech teams who were usually battle weary had long given up trying to understand the business vision and customer strategy.
-It always felt a bit like trench warfare with minimal trust and any relationship reduced to a functional level only.
+Business teams felt no need to collaborate and get to know the capabilities of the technology.
+And tech teams who were usually battle weary had long given up trying to understand the business vision and customer strategy.
+It felt like trench warfare with minimal trust.
+The relationship was reduced to a functional level only.
 Technology in business was uncomfortable and often a source of bruising confrontation.

 Tech is your only future

-So why does this trip down memory lane matter?
-Well in the grip of a pandemic I can see how those old attitudes still prevail.
-Too often, decision makers (who hold the purse strings) find it acceptable to criticise digital transformation plans without educating themselves on the capabilities of what tech can deliver.
+Why does this trip down memory lane matter?
+Those old attitudes prevail.
+Too often, decision makers (who hold the purse strings) find it acceptable to criticise digital transformation plans.
+Without educating themselves on the capabilities of what tech can deliver.

 Business is tech and tech is business.
 Technology in business!
-Organisations cannot afford to treat tech as if it were as simple as hiring a plumber or electrician ie. ‘just make it work and for the lowest price possible, and I don’t want to know the details’.
+Organisations cannot afford to treat tech as if it were as simple as hiring a plumber or electrician: